Offensive-Panda/RWX_MEMEORY_HUNT_AND_INJECTION_DV/README.md

 # RWX_MEMEORY_HUNT_AND_INJECTION_DV
 Abusing Windows fork API and OneDrive.exe process to inject the malicious shellcode without allocating new RWX memory region.
-This technique is finding RWX region in already running processes in this case OneDrive.exe and Write shellcode into that region and execute it without calling CreateRemoteThread, NtCreateRemoteThread or Direct calls.
+This technique is finding RWX region in already running processes in this case OneDrive.exe and Write shellcode into that region and execute it without calling VirtualProtect, VirtualAllocEx, VirtualAlloc.

 ## Usage
 Just compile the program and run the (EXE) without any paremeter.